How To Get Started In Motorsport Photography?

 When you’re just starting out, the event itself doesn’t matter as much as the opportunity to practice and improve.

 Practice To Not Get Worse

-As well as teaching you the skills and the knowledge, once you’ve become a proficient photographer, practicing helps keep your eye in.
+As well as teaching you the skills and the knowledge, once you’ve become a proficient photographer, practising helps keep your eye in.
 You might find it surprising, but even after doing this for years, if I’ve had a few weeks off, it takes me a session or two to get my eye back in, and get back to my usual quality.

 After the off-season, it could take as long as a day to get back into the swing of things properly and getting my pans smooth again.
-I always try to shoot something similar – usually mountain biking – before the first big motorsport event of the season, just so I can get back into the routine.
+I always try to shoot something similar – usually mountain biking – for fun before the first big motorsport event of the season, just so I can get back into the routine.

-Having time off is fine, but even the best athletes in the world have to keep practicing if they want to stay there.
+Having time off is fine, but even the best athletes in the world have to keep practising if they want to stay there.
 By all means, take a break every once in a while, but if you don’t keep at it, you’ll get rusty faster than you imagine, and it will show in your work.